Red Bull Hack For Wings

 An interactive experience for nerds.

-The objective was to build a hacking experience for programmers, nerds and students of Computer Science at Codemotion — the biggest Italian tech conference.
+Red Bull, the biggest energy drink company in the world, commissioned us a hacking experience for programmers, nerds and students of Computer Science at Codemotion — the biggest Italian tech conference.

 The client gave us some tools to build the game:

 - a vending machine with a giant screen

 - a lot of Red Bull cans to boost our productivity

 They asked us to build an engaging experience.
 The final reward — if the users were skilled enough — was a free can of Red Bull.

 An iPad is used by the player to interact with the vending machine.
 It’s similar to an old-school terminal where you can send commands to the vending machine.
 That’s where the hacking happens!

 A vending machine with a large screen responds to the commands given by the iPad.
 It’s the enemy you have to defeat by hacking.

 The game is entirely text-based.
 We studied interactive fiction to make the experience engaging and fun.
 Red Bull asked us to keep it under five minutes in order to let more people play.
 We opted for 80s graphics - like an arcade game cabinet.

 The whole project was designed with a nerdy attitude and aesthetic…